Re: How to save money running a startup

 Other criticisms seem to be just in denial about the world.
 Stilgherrian writes that Jason is basically suggesting we should “hold meetings at lunchtime so people never get a mental break from work.”
 Let’s not pretend most companies don’t do this because most of them do in some form.
 Work at any office job and chances are you will end up eating lunch at your desk because the company wants you to so you will be thinking about your work all lunch time.
 It happens at The D too, get this, managers on a night (because there is only one of them) can’t clock out and go off and have a break because there has to be a first aider on shift.
 So they have to eat their break food in the office.
 Point is, its nothing new for people to be encouraged to be work focused on their breaks.

-Allen Stern seems a bit more supportive but some of the comments seem a little naive to me.
-Duel screens are like cellphones and dishwashers.
+Allen Stern (http://www.centernetworks.com/mahalo-employees-like-prison) seems a bit more supportive but some of the comments seem a little naive to me.
+Dual screens are like cell phones and dishwashers.
 You get along fine without them until you actually try them, then you can never go back.
 Well worth it.
 Flexible hours is also incredibly important.
 We geeks, as a people, are not known for our 9-5 lifestyles.

 Metadata

-This entry was posted on Sunday, March 9th, 2008 at 3:20 am and is filed under Linkage, Thoughts.
+This entry was posted on Sunday, March 9th, 2008 at 2:20 am and is filed under Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.